 b.
 Explain what Scout spirit is.
 Describe some ways you have shown Scout spirit by practicing the Scout

 Oath, Scout Law, Scout motto, and Scout slogan.

-4. Describe the First Class Scout Badge and tell what each part stands for.
-Explain the significance of the
+d.
+Describe the First Class Scout Badge and tell what each part stands for.
+Explain the significance of

 a.
 Describe how the Scouts in the troop provide its leadership.